hotosm/learnosm/_posts/en/coordination/0500-10-25-tasking-manager.md

 -  [Hints and Tips](/en/coordination/tasking-manager/#editing-hints-and-tips)

-The HOT Tasking Manager, is an intuitive tool that mappers can use to sort an area into a grid, and work together to map an area in an organized way.

-The OSM Tasking Manager allows mappers throughout the world to assist in mapping a defined region with a minimum risk of overlapping work areas.

-This allows people both on the ground and working remotely (also sometimes referred to as "armchair mappers") to collaborate effectively, rapidly, and avoid accidental rework being required due to conflicts.
+The HOT Tasking Manager, <http://tasks.hotosm.org/>, is an intuitive tool that mappers can use to sort an area into a grid, and work together to map an area in an organized way.
+This allows mappers throughout the world to assist in mapping a defined region with a minimum risk of overlapping work areas, and also allows people both on the ground and working remotely (also sometimes referred to as "armchair mappers") to collaborate effectively, rapidly, and avoid accidental rework being required due to conflicts.

 ## Overview of the process